AdobeDocs/workfront.en/help/resource-mgmt/resource-scheduling/manually-assign-items-scheduling-areas.md

 The scheduling timeline provides the needed visibility into which users are capable of completing the task or issue.
 For more information about the scheduling timeline, see [Get started with Resource Scheduling](../../resource-mgmt/resource-scheduling/get-started-resource-scheduling.md).

-You can assign individual tasks and issues to users on the scheduling timeline from the following areas of `Workfront`:
+You can assign individual tasks and issues to users on the scheduling timeline from the following areas of Workfront:

 * The Scheduling section under Resourcing (when scheduling resources for multiple projects).
 * The Scheduling section under a project (when scheduling resources for a single project).
 * The Schedule section under a team (when scheduling resources for a team).

-The information displayed in the Unassigned area at the top of the scheduling timeline differs depending on the area of `Workfront` where you are using resource scheduling (either from the Scheduling section(when scheduling resources for multiple projects), the Scheduling section (when scheduling resources for a single project), or the Schedule section (when scheduling resources for a team).
+The information displayed in the Unassigned area at the top of the scheduling timeline differs depending on the area of Workfront where you are using resource scheduling (either from the Scheduling section(when scheduling resources for multiple projects), the Scheduling section (when scheduling resources for a single project), or the Schedule section (when scheduling resources for a team).
 For more information, see the section [Functionality available in the Scheduling area](../../resource-mgmt/resource-scheduling/overview-scheduling-areas.md#functionality-available-in-the-scheduling-area) in the article [Overview of the Scheduling areas](../../resource-mgmt/resource-scheduling/overview-scheduling-areas.md).

-Depending on the area of `Workfront` where you are viewing the scheduling timeline, only some users might be eligible to be assigned work.
+Depending on the area of Workfront where you are viewing the scheduling timeline, only some users might be eligible to be assigned work.
 For more information, see [Overview of the Scheduling areas](../../resource-mgmt/resource-scheduling/overview-scheduling-areas.md).

 To assign unassigned tasks or issues to users on the scheduling timeline: